jhoerr/cloudmesh-manual/docs/_sources/accounts/google.rst.txt

 we can now use

-.. todo:: Google account creation: This documentation is a bit unstructured and repetitive.
-Yet errors
-          such as refernces to Authentication.py are conducted which does not exist.
+.. todo:: Google account.
+This documentation is a bit unstructured and repetitive.
+Yet errors such as refernces to Authentication.py are conducted which does not exist.

 -  ``Authentication.py`` and ``Provider.py``

-.. todo:: Google account creation: location of the file is missing
+.. todo:: Google account. location of the file is missing

 Once all these steps are done correctly, then we can use the Python